JBEI/edd/README.md

  * Passwords <a name="Passwords"/>
     Get required passwords from a teammate
     * JBEI_AUTH - to configure LDAP SSL handling and EDD's server.cfg
-    * edduser - the password to the production EDD instance.
+    * edduser - the password to the production EDD database instance.
 You'll need this to copy its data for local development work.
-See [Database Conversion](#DbConversion)
+See [Database Conversion](#DbConversion
+	* edd ice key - used by edd to authorize REST API calls to ICE

 ### Mac OS X
 This section contains directions for setting up a development environment on EDD in OSX.